gguadiana100/Blockchain-Summer2021-Research/CollaborativeMinter/README.md

 # Collaborative Minter

 ## Description
 This app aims to be a way to collaboratively make NFTs in a turn-based manner.
+WARNING: A significant portion of this project has not been fully tested including the sales and transactions mechanisms.

 ## Credits
 1. Multi-signature wallet from Smart Contract Programmer's MultiSigWallet tutorial "How to Code a Multi-Sig Wallet in Solidity (0.5)"